denten-books/plain-text/4-screen.md

 gallery perseveres through the continual loss and rearrangement of its constituent art works.

-[^ln3-maley]: See for example @maley_analog_2011: "The received view is that analog representations vary smoothly, while digital representations vary in stepwise manner.
-In other words, 'digital' is synonymous with 'discrete,' while 'analog' is synonymous with 'continuous.'"
-See also @kittler_there_1995, "Confronted as they are with a continuous environment of weather, waves, and wars, digital computers can cope with this real number-avalanche only by adding element to element."
+[^ln3-maley]: See for example @maley_analog_2011: "the received view is that analog representations vary smoothly, while digital representations vary in stepwise manner.
+In other words, 'digital' is synonymous with 'discrete,' while 'analog' is synonymous with 'continuous'" [@maley_analog_2011, 117].
+See also
+@kittler_there_1995, "Confronted as they are with a continuous environment of weather, waves, and wars, digital computers can cope with this real number-avalanche only by adding element to element."

 [^ln3-goodman]: Goodman differentiates between "syntactic" and "semantic" density.
-Some notational systems like writing and the decimal system are, according to Goodman, "syntactically differentiated but semantically dense."
-The key distinction for him seems to be a "limit on the length of message," by which I think he means something related to infinite divisibility.
+Some notational systems like writing and the decimal system are, according to Goodman, "syntactically differentiated but semantically dense" [@goodman_languages_1968, 161].
+The key distinction for him seems to be a "limit on the length of message," by which I think he means something related to infinite divisibility [@goodman_languages_1968, 164].
 The decimal system as a whole can continue to approach a quantity indefinitely, reaching an arbitrary point of precision.
 The computer limits decimal precision to some arbitrary "depth" of approximation, making it semantically discrete.
 I find this part of the argument unconvincing.

-[^ln3-oed]: The Oxford English suggests as one of the usages "Any physical material (as tape, disk, paper, etc.) used for recording or reproducing data, images, or sound."
+[^ln3-oed]: The Oxford English suggests as one of the usages "Any physical material (as tape, disk, paper, etc.) used for recording or reproducing data, images, or sound" [@oed_medium_2001].

-[^ln3-siegert]: Siegert takes the Virag as an "apocryphal emblem" of a "systematic logic in the dominant cultural technique," representative of the "order of digital signals" [@siegert_cacography_2011, 41].
+[^ln3-siegert]: Siegert takes the Virag as an "apocryphal" emblem of a "systemic...logic" in the "dominant cultural technique," representative of the "order of digital signals" [@siegert_cacography_2011, 41].
 Although not concerned with the history or philosophy of digital media explicitly, Siegert suggests that the writing telegraph symbolizes the cleansing of "the noise of all graphic form."
-His theory of cultural techniques instead creates "an awareness for the plenitude of a world of as yet undistinguished things, that, as an inexhaustible reservoir of possibilities, remain the basic point of reference for every type of culture" [@siegert_cacography_2011, 35].
+His theory of cultural techniques instead creates "an awareness for the plenitude of a world of as yet undistinguished things, that, as an inexhaustible reservoir of possibilities, remain the basic point of reference for every type of culture" [@siegert_cacography_2011, 32, 35].

 [^ln3-virag]: The Pollak-Virag device also proposed an "electromagnetic vibrator" coupled to a recording "mirror-galvanometer."
-The authors further specify for "the vibrator on the receiving instrument [to] vibrate in harmony with these impulses, vibrating in one direction or the other, according to their sign and to an extent depending on their intensity" [@pollak_means_1900].
+The authors further specify for "the vibrator of the receiving instrument [to] vibrat[e] in harmony with these impulses, vibrating in one direction or the other, according to their sign and to an extent depending upon their intensity" [@pollak_means_1900].

 [^ln3-dervish]: One could make more of the Dervish being used here as a negative example, in an instance of colonial gaze.
 But Murray himself was an